Rooibos Tea During Pregnancy: Benefits, Risks and Safety

 2. Boosts absorption of nutrients

-This is great for pregnant women as the adrenal glands are responsible for producing hormones that regulate your metabolism, immune system, blood pressure, stress response, and other essential functions.
+This is great for pregnant women as the adrenal glands are responsible for producing hormones that regulate their metabolism, immune system, blood pressure, stress response, and other essential functions.

 4. Improves hydration levels